phughesmcr/grid-neighbors-1d/README.md

 const [north, northEast, east, southEast, south, southWest, west, northWest] = getNeighbors(4, 10, 6);
 ```

+For your convenience, TypeScript type declarations (index.d.ts), a declaration map (index.d.ts.map), and a sourcemap (index.js.map) are included.

 A `Direction` object is also available for convenience:

 ```javascript